 You can take the Electric Train Service or ETS Kuala Lumpur to Ipoh or the KTM from Kuala Lumpur to Butterworth.

-The KL and Penang Hop-on Hop-Off City Tour is an informative tour bus service where you get to disembark and spend more time in certain areas within the city throughout.
+The KL and Penang Hop-on Hop-Off City Tour is an informative tour bus service where you get to disembark and spend more time in certain areas within the city.

 Look out for flight deals or choose a flight with a stop.

-There are plenty of budget airlines connecting Kuala Lumpur and to Southeast Asia and beyond.
+There are plenty of budget airlines connecting Kuala Lumpur and Southeast Asia, and beyond.

-Low-cost carrier, AirAsia, Jetstar Asia, and Scoot are just a few.
+Low-cost carriers, AirAsia, Jetstar Asia, and Scoot, are just a few.

 You can follow the airlines on their social media pages to be the first to know of their promotions and offers.

-If you’re on a long-haul flight to Malaysia, you may want to find that flight with a stopover, which costs a lot cheaper.
+If you’re on a long-haul flight to Malaysia, you may want to find that flight with a stopover, which costs much cheaper.

 It gives you a chance to stretch your legs a little before reaching your destination in Malaysia.